Bird photography with the Sigma 100-400mm on Sony a6400

 Another benefit is that the lenses designed for the Sony full-frame mirrorless system means you can benefit from the 1.5x crop factor.
 This means that my 100-400mm lens has the equivalence of 600mm!

-If you continue reading I will describe the crossbody camera strap I used with my new lens, and I will walk you through some of my favorite bird encounters which I was able to shoot with my new Sigma lens while in Australia 😊
+If you continue reading I will walk you through some of my favorite bird encounters, which I was able to shoot with my new Sigma lens while in Western Australia 😊

-A local endemic bird – one of the large black cuckatoos only found in Western Australia
+A local endemic bird – one of the large black cockatoos only found in Western Australia

-The first encounter with a local endemic bird was with a Carnaby’s Cuckatoo.
+The first encounter with a local endemic bird was with a Carnaby’s Cockatoo.
 It was the very first morning with the autocamper that we had rented.

 And so, equipped with my new zoom lens and completely jetlagged waking up at 4 am (very handy for birdwatching though!), I emerged from the cozy camper and searched the area for new birds.